FreddyZeng/meld_macOS/README.md

 echo '/Applications/Meld.app/Contents/MacOS/Meld "$@"' > /usr/local/bin/meld
 ```

-💁 _Do not create a symlink instead of this wrapper, it doesn't work correctly._
+⚠️ Do not create a symlink, this isn't supported!

 ### as difftool